NetApp/trident/docs/kubernetes/operations/tasks/backends/cvs_gcp.rst

                           E.g.: {"api":false, "method":true}                                null
 ========================= ================================================================= =================================================

+The ``apiRegion`` represents the GCP region where Trident creates CVS volumes.
+Trident can mount and attach volumes on Kubernetes nodes that belong to the same GCP region.
+When creating a backend, it is important to ensure ``apiRegion`` matches the region Kubernetes nodes are deployed in.
+When creating cross-region Kubernetes clusters, CVS volumes that are created in a given ``apiRegion`` can only be used in workloads scheduled on nodes that are in the same GCP region.

 .. warning::

   Do not use ``debugTraceFlags`` unless you are troubleshooting and require a